- Hourly / - BiWeekly /

 Employees in this classification receive managerial supervision from a director of data processing services or other administrator.

-The Computer Network Specialist Manager is differentiated from the Computer Network Specialist Supervisor on the basis of supervisory responsibility.
-The Computer Network Specialist Manager directly supervises Computer Network Specialist Supervisors while the Computer Network Specialist Supervisor directly supervises lower-level Computer Network Specialists.
+The Computer Network Specialist Manager is differentiated from the Computer Network Specialist Supervisor in that the Computer Network Specialist Manager has supervisory responsibility for Computer Network Specialist Supervisors while the Computer Network Specialist Supervisor has supervisory responsibility for lower-level Computer Network Specialists.

 Directs and administers the planning, integration and maintenance of software and hardware for local or wide area computer network activities of an agency in accordance with applicable laws, rules, regulations, policies and procedures;